RandoKO/RandoKO/README.md

 *Welcome to my profile :P*

 *I'm Fernando a student of Computer Science.
-I'm  from Lima, Peru and I'm 17 years old*
+I'm  from Lima, Peru*

 ![This is an image](https://f.rpp-noticias.io/2020/02/29/mac-907326mp4_907327.png)